stfc-sciml/sciml-workshop/course_1.0/08_large_scale_resources.md

 %runscript fortune | cowsay | lolcat
 ```

 To build the image we use the `build` command.
 The first argument is the name of the output image file.
-The second argument is the buildscript definition file.
+The second argument is the build script definition file.
 The `--fakeroot` option is required to

 ```bash
 singularity build --fakeroot lolcow.sif lolcow.def